rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Second, you may want to make use of the incoming `id` argument from the GraphQL query to make your decision of which user you are going to return.
+Second, make use of the incoming `id` argument from the GraphQL query to decide which user to return.
 All the arguments can be found in the second argument in the resolver function's signature:

 {{< highlight javascript "hl_lines=8" >}}
 const resolvers = {